olincollege/urban_gentrification/README.md

 ## Grant
 My goal for this project is to learn how to better find, scrape, and clean data.
 I also want to develop my storytelling skills through the visualizations I produce and weave them into effectively argued text.

+## Merwan
+Through this project, I would like to practice my skills with data cleaning and preparation as well as my ability to create useful and readable visualizations.